Top 9 Frequently Asked Questions on New York City’s Paid Sick Time Law

 Either way, you cannot be required to find a replacement worker for your time off.

 If you use sick time for more than 3 days in a row, your employer can require a note from a health care provider.
 The note does not need to describe the health issue—only your need for the amount of sick time taken.
+However, beginning September 30, 2020, if your employer requests a doctor’s note, they must reimburse you for any fee your health care provider charges you to provide documentation.

 8) What if I have a personal emergency?